attenterprise/attsc/readme.md

 1. Login using your credentials

 #### Model and assets
-At the beginning you should create a model of a device and a few test assets
+At the beginning you should create a device model and some test assets

 1. Click on the **Configuration** link on the right side, then choose **New** -> **Model**
 1. Create model (named ex. **ATTSC_Model**, add some **Model number**), click **Next**